Why Electricians Should Go Union: The Benefits of Joining the IBEW

 7. Fair Scheduling & Work-Life Balance

-Union contracts help prevent overwork and burnout by enforcing rules around hours, breaks, and time off.
+Union agreements help prevent overwork and burnout by enforcing rules around hours, breaks, and time off.
 You’ll know when you’re working and when you’re not — allowing for a better work-life balance.

 8. Dignity & Respect on the Job